ussjoin/weft/ansible/README.md

 * Hostname: as discussed above.
 * MAC address: of the worker node, because this is how DNSMasq will identify it.
 You want it in lowercase, colon-delimited format, e.g., `aa:bb:cc:dd:ee:ff`.

-Then for each worker, run:
+Then for each worker, run (on the Prime node):

 ```
 ansible-playbook add-worker.yml --extra-vars "fourth_octet=3 mac_address=aa:bb:cc:dd:ee:ff hostname=blue"